ammarnajjar/ammarnajjar.github.io/_posts/2016-06-19-Vimrc-Adventure.markdown

 ---
 layout: post
-title:  "Adventure through my vimrc"
+title:  "Adventure through my vimrc (nvimrc)"
 date:   2016-06-19 08:38:02 +0200
 categories: editors
-tags: editors vim vimrc
+tags: neovim vim
 ---
 <a name="Top" />

-In this post I'm going to take you in an adventure in my [vimrc](https://github.com/ammarnajjar/dotfiles/blob/master/init.vim) which I collected from using [vim](http://www.vim.org/) along the last few years.
-I will explain the feature or the function, then include the configurations or code that should be inserted in the vimrc file to activate that feature.
+In this post I'm going to take you in an adventure in my previously `vimrc` and currently [init.vim](https://github.com/ammarnajjar/dotfiles/blob/master/init.vim) which I collected from using [vim](http://www.vim.org/) then [neovim](https://neovim.io) along the last few years.
+I will explain the feature or the function, then include the configurations or code that should be inserted in the `vimrc` (`init.vim`) file to activate that feature.

+This might not always be up to date, for I keep changing these configurations when I feel like it.

 ## Contents:
 - [General Configurations (neovim)](#General Configurations (neovim))